jeremythen/Challenges/Data Structures/README.md

 Implement a `int size()` method to see the size of the stack.

 Implement a `boolean isEmpty()` method to check if the stack is empty.

+Implement a `String toString()` method to return a representation of the stack values in a string.

 #### Problems to resolve on a stack: